maheralmadani/FreeCodeCamp-RWDC/README.md

 5. **Quiz Task**
    - A quiz from asking questions about html and css
-   - Emphasizes table styling and accessibility.
+   - A page with lots of fields and inputs + css styling

 ## 💡 Technologies Used